ouchitaikoproject/OuchiTaikoProject/README.md

 ### **Mount control box and connect signal wires**

-Mount the control box to the phone holder arm and connect the drum TRS plugs to the matching control box TRS jacks. (this photo shows an older version of the control box, yours will be much smaller)
+Mount the control box to the phone holder arm and connect the drum TRS plugs to the matching control box TRS jacks.
+(This photo shows an older version of the control box, yours will be much smaller)

 <div align="center">
 <img src="images/Pictures/controllermounted.jpg" width="350px" style="display: block; margin: 0 auto;">